jbmusso/grex/README.md

     console.error(err)
 });

-This will return a JSON object with an array called newVertices.
+//This will return a JSON object with an array called newVertices.
+For example:

-eg.
 { success: true,
   newVertices:
    [ { name: 'Frank', _id: '#8:334', _type: 'vertex' },